John Fowles: Personal life

 Fowles served as the curator of the Lyme Regis Museum from 1979 to 1988, retiring from the museum after having a mild stroke.
 He was occasionally involved in local politics, writing letters to The Times advocating preservation.
 Despite this involvement, he was generally considered reclusive.

 In 1990, his first wife Elizabeth died of cancer, only a week after she was diagnosed.
 Her death affected him severely, and he did not write for a year.
 In 1998, he was quoted in the New York Times Book Review as saying, "Being an atheist is a matter not of moral choice, but of human obligation."

 In 1998, Fowles married his second wife, Sarah Smith.
 With Sarah by his side, he died of heart failure on 5 November 2005, aged 79, in Axminster Hospital, 5 mi from Lyme Regis.

 In 2008, Elena van Lieshout presented a series of 120 love letters and postcards for auction at Sotheby's.
 The correspondence started in 1990, when Fowles was aged 65.
 Elena, a young Welsh admirer and a student at St. Hilda's College, Oxford, contacted the reclusive author and they developed a sensitive, albeit unconsummated, relationship.

-Controversy

-Following Fowles's death in 2005, his unpublished diaries from 1965 to 1990 were revealed to contain racist and homophobic statements, with particular ire towards Jewish people.
-He described rare book dealer Rick Gekoski as "Too Jewish for English tastes ... bending to the way of the wind, or the business and money pressure", and wrote a consciously antisemitic poem about publishers Tom Maschler and Roger Straus.